Nashad: Early life and career

 Shaukat Ali Hashmi was born in Delhi, British India, on 11 July 1923.
-He received his early academic education in a local high school in Delhi.
+He received his early academic education at a local high school in Delhi.
 His father, Ghulam Hussain Khan, was a tabla player.
 So Shaukat Ali Nashad and his father first worked with the music composer Ghulam Haider.
 He also learned to play the flute.
 Then he moved to Bombay in the early 1940s.
-He composed under several names before finally settling for Nashad.
+He composed using several names before finally settling for Nashad.
 Film director Nakshab Jarchavi changed Shaukat Ali's name to Nashad for his film Naghma (1953).
 He made his music debut under the name Shaukat Dehalvi in the 1947 action film Dildaar.
 The director was Shiv Raj, and it had lyrics by C.M.
 Muneer.
 The cast consisted of Sagina, Yashonat, Dev Radha and Deepak.

 He composed as Shaukat Ali for the 1948 film Jeene Do.
-Made under the banner of J. Hind Chitra, its director was A. F. Keeka and K. A. Majeed, and the cast included Monica Devi, Panalal, Harish, Ratan Piya, Laila Gupta and Shanta Kanwar.
+Made under the banner of J. Hind Chitra, its directors were A. F. Keeka and K. A. Majeed, and the cast included Monica Devi, Panalal, Harish, Ratan Piya, Laila Gupta and Shanta Kanwar.
 He used his real name Shaukat Ali to compose for the 1948 film Payal.

 In 1948, he also composed songs for film Toote Taare (1948) as Shaukat Dehalvi.
 Released under the banner of Sheikh Mukhtar's film production unit called "Omar Khayyam films", the director was Harish, and the cast included Shamim Banu and Motilal.
-In this film, he composed Mughal Empereor Bahadur Shah Zafar's famous ghazal "Na Kisi Ki Aankh Ka Noor Hoon" which became very popular throughout India and Pakistan.
+In this film, he composed Mughal Emperor Bahadur Shah Zafar's famous ghazal "Na Kisi Ki Aankh Ka Noor Hoon" which became very popular throughout India and Pakistan.
 In 1949, he composed music for actor-director Yakub's film, Aiye.
 The film starred Yaqub and Sulochna Chatterji.

 In 1949, Nashad using the name Shaukat Ali Haideri composed songs for the film "Dada".
 The director was Harish, and it was released under the banner of "Omar Khayyam films", the cast included Sheikh Mukhtar, Begum Para, Munawwar Sultana, Shyam, Murad, Mukri, and Gullu.
 It was released in Jubilee cinema, Karachi.
 He was also known as Shaukat Dehalvi for some time.